This post may contain affiliate links.

 You can make your own coconut oil at home if you can grow or forage coconuts.
 It’s not an easy process and you need a lot of coconuts to make a small amount of oil so we don’t do this.
 Instead we make coconut milk.

 We buy good olive oil, butter, and ghee at the store.
-If money was really tight we could go without oils for cooking and dressings, or make coconut oil.
+If money were really tight, we could go without oils for cooking and dressings, or make coconut oil.

 Tea and Coffee Substitutes You Can Grow To Save Money